Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Validation metrics

-Our new validation metrics are inspired by applications in the physical sciences, where a single dominant peak is often the greatest importance to observing scientists \cite{ToddChem}.
-Such a peak has two attributes, its amplitude, $\max g$ and the frequency at which it occurs, $\argmax g$.
-With this in mind, we introduce two validation metrics, $|\max \hat{g}-\max g|$ and $|\argmax \hat{g}-\argmax g|$, measuring how well the spectral density estimation determines the amplitude and frequency of the greatest peak.
+Our new validation metrics are inspired by applications in the physical sciences.
+There, a single dominant peak is often the greatest importance to observing scientists \cite{ToddChem}.
+Such a peak has two attributes, its amplitude, $\max \mathbf{g}$ and the frequency at which it occurs, $\argmax \mathbf{g}$.
+With this in mind, we introduce the simplest form of two validation metrics, $|\max \hat{\mathbf{g}}-\max \mathbf{g}|$ and $|\argmax \hat{\mathbf{g}}-\argmax \mathbf{g}|$, measuring how well the spectral density estimation determines the amplitude and frequency of the greatest peak.

 Next, we consider the possibility of multiple peaks in an analytic or estimated power spectrum, as is the case for an AR(4) process.
+The remainder of this section is dedicated to carefully exploring this possibility, including how to measure distance between (non-trivial) sets of estimated and analytical spectral peaks.

-First, we consider the simplest possible case, assuming the following \textit{a priori}: \begin{enumerate} \item the analytic and estimated power spectra have the same number of peaks, $\rho_1,...,\rho_r$ for $g$ and $\hat{\rho}_1,...,\hat{\rho}_r$ for $\hat{g}$; \item there is a bijection between the two sets of peaks, for which each $\rho_i$ is the closest peak of $g$ to $\hat{\rho}_i$, and vice versa. \end{enumerate} Informally, this is the ideal situation, in which the peaks of $g$ can be matched one-to-one to their closest counterpart among the peaks of $\hat{g}$, and vice versa.
+First, we consider the simplest possible case, assuming the following \textit{a priori}: \begin{enumerate} \item the analytic and estimated power spectra have the same number of peaks, $\rho_1,...,\rho_r$ for $\mathbf{g}$ and $\hat{\rho}_1,...,\hat{\rho}_r$ for $\hat{\mathbf{g}}$; \item there is a bijection between the two sets of peaks, for which each $\rho_i$ is the closest peak of $\mathbf{g}$ to $\hat{\rho}_i$, and vice versa. \end{enumerate} Informally, this is the ideal situation, in which the peaks of $\mathbf{g}$ can be matched one-to-one to their closest counterpart among the peaks of $\hat{\mathbf{g}}$, and vice versa.
 In this ideal case, we can define a validation metric between peaks' collective amplitudes and frequencies, respectively, for any $p\geq 1$ as follows:

 If $p=2$, we return a (normalised) Euclidean distance between tuples $(\rho_1,...,\rho_r)$ and $(\hat{\rho_1},...,\hat{\rho_r}) \in \mathbb{R}^r$.
 If $p=1$, we return an $L^1$ distance between the tuples.
 In subsequent paragraphs, we will see why the normalisation is appropriate for a more general framework.